-As a Sport & Leisure department we ensure all students learn through well-planned lessons.
-Every student is made to feel valued and all gain a sense of achievement in learning about the benefits of health and exercise regardless of their starting point.
-The key to learning is “fun”.
+As a Sport & Leisure department we ensure all pupils learn through well-planned lessons.
+Every pupil is made to feel valued and all gain a sense of achievement in learning about the benefits of health and exercise regardless of their starting point.
+The key to our learning is having “fun”

-Students at Lawn Manor Academy have the opportunity to experience a variety of activities at KS3.
+Pupils at Lawn Manor Academy have the opportunity to experience a variety of activities at KS3.
 They take part in two timetabled PE lessons per week.
-One lesson is conducted in mixed gender classes for Health Related Exercise, Badminton, Basketball, Gymnastics, Tennis and Athletics.
-For the other lesson games activities such as Rugby, Football, Hockey, Cross Country, Netball, Rounders and Cricket are taught in single sex groups.
-We have recently established a collaboration with the England Rugby Football Union to develop this sport at Lawn Manor.
+One lesson is classified as “Physical Education” which covers sport such as: Health Related Exercise, Badminton, Basketball, Gymnastics, Tennis and Athletics.
+The other lesson is called “Games” and will cover team sports like Rugby, Football, Hockey, Cross Country, Netball, Rounders and Cricket.
+We have recently established a collaboration with the England Rugby Football Union to develop Rugby at Lawn Manor.

-Year 9 students have one lesson of core P.E. a week and they continue with a broad and balanced curriculum before moving to an elective system for years 10 and 11.
-Students select activities on a termly basis from a variety of activities with the addition of sports such as Table Tennis, Extreme Frisbee, Softball and Handball.
+Key stage four pupils have one lesson of core P.E. a week and they continue with a broad and balanced curriculum but have the opportunity to select which activities they would like to participate in on a termly basis.
+We will also offer additional sports like Table Tennis, Extreme Frisbee, Softball and Handball at this age.

-GCSE PE is a highly popular option subject at key stage 4 and starts in Year 9.
-We follow the specification of the OCR examination board and the course is divided into two sections; Practical (30%) and Theory (70%).
+GCSE PE is a highly popular option at key stage 4.
+We follow the OCR examination board and the course is divided into Practical (30%) and Theory (70%) sections.